 I am packing everything in a 70-L Osprey backpack (bought this off a friend in Korea and it’s endured 3+ years of backpacking and is still in great shape.
 Highly recommend Osprey!), a carry-on size suitcase, and a daypack.
 Peace Corps allows two check-in bags weighing 100 pounds total.
 Current volunteers recommend to not go overboard with packing because most things we can find in country, so they recommended bringing good quality outdoor gear, footwear, foodstuff, and things that make us happy (for me, that’s coffee.
 Well, it doesn’t just make me happy, it makes me me).

 This is my list before going to Zambia, so I cannot say which I was glad to bring and which I regretted.
-Also, since Adam and I are going as a couple, we can share and split some things, like bug spray and solar powered lights.
+Also, since Adam and I are going as a couple, we can share and split some things, like solar powered lights.
 I will write an update about what I’m glad I brought and what I regretted when the time comes.
 So don’t pack using my list because it might be crap!

 I went on an Amazon shopping spree just before departing.
 I usually prefer to buy second hand, but I was only in the states for a short time and didn’t have the means to run around.
 I have included links to some products I bought.
 I did thorough research before making decisions, so I hope these recommendations help someone sift through the sea of choices.